-The Northern Lights (Aurora Borealis); nature’s own light show – are solar winds that meet the atmosphere in a zone around the magnetic North Pole, forming arches, waves and curls of light moving across the sky, with sudden rays of light shooting down from space.
+Aurora Borealis/Northern Lights are solar winds that meet the atmosphere in a zone around the magnetic North Pole, forming arches, waves and curls of light moving across the sky, with sudden rays of light shooting down from space

 Nothing else on the sky looks like the Northern Lights!
 While the sun, the moon and the stars are visible from everywhere and natural parts of our everyday life, the Northern Lights can only be seen in certain areas.
 They vary in color and intensity and as opposed to the moon, sun and stars they are unpredictable and unique.
 The Northern Lights in Norway are called the night-time Aurora because they are on the night-side of the earth.

 The Northern Lights are visible between September/October and March when the sky is clear, depending on the Northern Lights activity.
 They might even be visible as early as in late August.

 The best places to see the Northern Lights